-Net cash flows provided by operating activities were \$64.4 million for the year ended December 31, 2006 compared to \$105.0 million for the comparable period last year.
-The change of \$40.6 million is primarily due to the net change in operating assets and liabilities.
+Net cash flows provided by operating activities were \$176.9 million for the year ended December 31, 2006, as compared to \$179.1 million for the comparable period last year.
+The change of \$2.2 million is primarily due to the net change in operating assets and liabilities, offset in part by an increase in operating income.

-During the year ended December 31, 2006, the net change in our operating assets and liabilities was \$48.1 million, primarily due to an increase in our prepaid expenses and other assets of \$48.2 million, which includes intercompany amounts, an increase in accounts receivable, net of \$7.0 million offset by an increase in accrued liabilities of \$6.9 million and an increase in our deferred revenue of \$3.0 million.
+During the year ended December 31, 2006, the net change in our operating assets and liabilities was \$11.5 million, primarily due to an increase in our accounts receivable, net of \$11.9 million, and a decrease in other non-current liabilities of \$5.0 million, offset in part by an increase in deferred revenue of \$5.2 million.
+The change in accounts receivable, net is primarily due to higher revenues and a decrease in the mark-to-market valuation of our interest-rate exchange agreements.